dotnet-interactive-learning/notebook-tasks/StudentTask/README.md

 ![Installing .Net Interactive Notebooks extension](../res/installingextension.PNG)

-4. Download the `csharpGuide.dib` above.
-This is the notebook that you will be going through.

 ---

 ## Using .NET Interactive Notebooks

-After completing the above prerequisties, let's open the notebook we downloaded.
+After completing the above prerequisties, let's get the notebook.

-1. Press `Ctrl+Shift+P` or  `Cmd+Shift+P` to open the command palette.

-2. Begin typing to find the `.NET Interactive: Open notebook` command.
-Press `Enter` to execute it.

-3. Navigate to and open the [csharpGuide.dib](csharpGuide.dib) you have downloaded.
+1. Click <a href="vscode://ms-dotnettools.dotnet-interactive-vscode/openNotebook?url=https://raw.githubusercontent.com/dotnet-interactive-learning/notebook-tasks/main/StudentTask/csharpGuide.dib">here</a>.
+This link will open Visual Studio Code.

+> Visual Studio Code might ask you "Allow an extension to open this URI?"
+Click "Open."

 > Note that opening your first notebook on this machine might take a couple of minutes.